Russia's Putin set for stand-off with EU on Syria, energy

 Relations between the 27-nation bloc and Russia, its main external supplier of energy and a key trading partner, have been soured by rows over gas pipelines and brewing trade disputes over cars and pigs.

-European leaders have taken issue with the jailing of members of punk band Pussy Riot, prosecutions of opposition figures and laws restricting protests and foreign-funded organisations since Putin was re-elected.
+European leaders have taken issue with the jailing of members of punk band Pussy Riot, prosecutions of opposition figures and laws restricting protests and foreign-funded organizations since Putin was re-elected.

 EU foreign policy chief Catherine Ashton said in September such moves constituted "a trend that is of very serious concern to the European Union".